dragonpilee/Pi-and-Penguin/README.md

 - **Tkinter**: Used to design the graphical user interface.
 - **paramiko**: SSH library for executing remote commands.
 - **Linux Distributions**: Demos include Kali Linux, Ubuntu, Fedora, Debian, CentOS, and more.
-- **Raspberry Pi**: Integrated to demonstrate IoT and embedded systems projects.
+- **Raspberry Pi**: Integrated to demonstrate IoT and embedded systems projects, including the retro gaming console using Batocera.

 ## 🛠️ **How It Works**